NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

                 install NPS on it.
 Export the configuration from RAD1 and import it to RAD3.

-        3.  []{#You_need .anchor}You need to improve the security of
-            your remote access and want to limit the protocols that are used to connect to the RADIUS server.
+        3. You need to improve the security of your remote access and want to limit the protocols that are used to connect to the RADIUS server.
 What condition could you use to limit the protocols?

             a.  ***Use a Tunnel Type condition in the connection request policy.***